eerii/fresa/README.md

 ## contributing :herb:

 You are welcome to contribute to **fresa** in any way you can.
-If you want to do so, you can either open an issue or a pull request on github for a feature on the roadmap or bug fix, or contact me through [email](mailto:jose.pazos.perez@rai.usc.es) or [telegram](https://t.me/josekoalas) for further discussion.
+If you want to do so, you can either open an issue or a pull request on github for a feature on the roadmap or bug fix, or contact me through [email](mailto:jose.pazos.perez@rai.usc.es) for further discussion.

 When contributing, please be sure to include documentation on what you are doing and try to follow the naming conventions of the rest of the project.